EyeCanDoIt/EyeCanDoIt.github.io/irise.md

 <img src="https://EyeCanDoIt.github.io/Images/irises.png" alt="https://EyeCanDoIt.github.io/Images/irises.png" loading="lazy">

-I RISE’s aim was providing one-on-one care to homeless individuals and those in need.
+I RISE’s aim was to provide one-on-one care to homeless individuals and those in need in order to help them return to a life of independence.
 We provided holistic care, resources, funds for living, educational courses, and socialization.
 We raised thousands of dollars through grants and fundraising and partnered with several organizations to help in our mission.
 <br>